stuWolf/TaskTitan/README.md

 ### In Detail:
 User sign up with email verification
-User sign in
-JWT authentication
-Encrypted password (bcrypt + salted) stored in database The app has a seperate view for Manager, tradies and customers
+User sign in with JWT authentication and Encrypted password (bcrypt + salted) stored in database The app has a seperate view for Manager, tradies and customers
 ### Functions for Business owner/ manager:
 * Gets notification when new job and quote requested by customer